Web Accessibility for the Fitness industry (Guest Post)

 81% of people with disabilities don't feel welcome.
 Let's change that.

-This is a guest post from our marketing intern, Michael Taylor.
+This is a post by our guest contributor, Michael Taylor.
 This post reflects his opinions and experiences.
-Read more about Michael and some of his other posts on his experience online here.
+Read more about Michael and some other posts on his experience online here.

 Michael Taylor